Hair Loss Click here to learn about local plastic surgeons

 The first step toward a fuller head of hair is a consultation with an experienced physician such as a board certified plastic surgeon or dermatologist.

-During this visit, you will be asked about your expectations, previous experience with hair loss treatments, past scalp surgeries and any other co-existing medical conditions.
+During this visit, you will be asked about your expectations, previous experience with hair loss treatments, past scalp surgeries and any other co-existing medical conditions such as diabetes, cardiovascular disease and asthma.
 Your doctor will also take a complete medical history and may order some blood tests to determine if you are a candidate for hair transplantation.
 The ideal candidate should have healthy existing hair on the back or sides of the head for grafting purposes.

-Remember to tell your doctor about any medications that you are currently taking, including over-the-counter medications, vitamins and herbal remedies.
-These products can affect your blood's ability to clot and may affect the outcome of your hair transplant.
-The excess bleeding may affect the grafts ability to survive and may result in an infection in the donor site.
+Remember to tell your doctor about any medications and supplements that you are currently taking, including over-the-counter medications, vitamins and herbal remedies.
+These products can affect your blood’s ability to clot and may negatively impact the outcome of your hair transplant.
+Excess bleeding may affect the grafts’ ability to survive and may result in an infection at the donor site.

-Your surgeon will provide you with a comprehensive list of pre-operative instructions.
-This list may include ceasing use of certain medications and supplements, as well as starting antibiotic treatment before the procedure to reduce your risk of infection.
+Your surgeon will provide you with a comprehensive list of preoperative instructions.
+This list may include stopping the use of certain medications and supplements and starting antibiotic treatment before the procedure to reduce your risk of infection.
 Other instructions include avoiding the consumption of alcohol for seven days before a hair transplant since alcohol acts as a blood-thinning agent and can interfere with wound healing.

 Finally, you will need to shampoo your hair the night before your procedure.